clue/reactphp-ndjson/README.md

 objects or log entries.
 It uses a simple newline character between each individual record and as such can be both used for efficient persistence and simple append-style operations.
-This also allows it to be used in a streaming context, such as a simple inter-process commmunication (IPC) protocol or for a remote procedure call (RPC) mechanism.
+This also allows it to be used in a streaming context, such as a simple inter-process communication (IPC) protocol or for a remote procedure call (RPC) mechanism.
 This library provides a simple streaming API to process very large NDJSON files with thousands or even millions of rows efficiently without having to load the whole file into memory at once.